25 Unbeatable Things to Do in Saint Martin and St. Maarten

 We prefer Le Karibuni.

-The key attraction, though, is the beach – turquoise waters, golden sand and a backdrop of swaying palms.
+The key attraction, though, is Pinel Island’s beach – turquoise water, golden sand and a backdrop of swaying palms.

 Protected from the wind, the water is almost always calm.
 And it’s very shallow – we had to wade out quite far before the water was chest-high.

-There are no showers on the island.
-So you might want to bring a large bottle of tap water to rinse off after swimming if you don’t like the feel of dried salt water on your skin.
+Pro tip: There are no showers on the island.
+Bring a large bottle of tap water to rinse off after swimming if you don’t like the feel of dried salt water on your skin.

 10) Chill at Orient Bay Beach

-On the windward side of the island, it’s extremely popular with windsurfers and kitesurfers.
-Watching them fly over the waves is endlessly entertaining.
+On the windward side of the island, it’s a hotspot for windsurfers and kitesurfers.
+Watching them fly over the waves is endlessly entertaining!

 Lining the beach is a string of inviting beach clubs.

-On the north end, Coco Beach Club is the most upscale, offering very comfortable wood platform beds with thick cushions for lounging.
+On the north end, Coco Beach Club stands out as the most upscale, offering very comfortable wood platform beds with thick cushions for lounging.

-It’s also the most expensive – $40 USD for a couple includes sunbed rental plus towels and a bottle of water each.
+It’s also the priciest.
+When we checked, it was $40 USD for a couple for sunbed rentals plus towels and a bottle of water each.
+Now we hear it’s $60 USD for two people.

-Interestingly, the same owner runs all the other beach clubs ($30 USD for two chairs and an umbrella).
-The difference lies mainly in the food they serve.
+Interestingly, we were told the same owner runs several of the other beach clubs on Orient Beach (where $30 USD gets you two chairs and an umbrella).
+The difference lies mainly in the food.

-Bikini Beach specializes in tuna tartare and seafood.
-It’s also more active.
-You can rent jet skis there, and it has a volleyball court.
+- Bikini Beach, for example, specializes in tuna tartare and seafood.
+It’s also more active – you can rent jet skis or hit up the volleyball court here.

-Our Orient Bay hotel, Esmeralda Resort, included free rentals at KKO Beach Club.
-So we hung out there – friendly service and the French fusion food gets great reviews.
+Our Orient Bay hotel stay (at Esmeralda Resort) included free chair rentals at KKO Beach Club.
+So we hung out here, enjoying their friendly service and French fusion food, which lives up to the great reviews they get.

 At the south end of the beach, you come across more budget beach clubs.

 And then at the very far end is the nudist area.
-You can even rent beach chairs there too.
+You can even rent beach chairs here too.

 Orient Beach is afflicted with a little sargassum seaweed that has washed up on the sand.

-But the best beach clubs rake the seaweed and beach in the morning so the sand is mostly seaweed-free.
+But many beach clubs rake the seaweed and beach in the morning so the sand is mostly seaweed-free.

 This dining area has several very pleasant restaurants surrounding a circular plaza, which are open at night for dinner.